bbatsov/guru-mode/README.md

 ## Synopsis

-Guru mode disables some common keybindings and suggests the use of the established Emacs alternatives instead.
+Guru mode disables (or warns on) some generic keybindings and suggests the use of the established and more efficient Emacs alternatives instead.
+Here are a few examples:

+* It will teach you to avoid the arrow keys and use keybindings like `C-f`, `C-b`, etc.
+* It will teach you to avoid keybindings using Home, End, etc.
+* It will teach you to avoid Delete/Backspace.

 ## Installation